Moldova Hikes Rates Again As Inflation Surged Amid Energy Crisis

-MOSCOW (dpa-AFX) - Moldova's central bank raised its key interest rate for a second policy session in a row as the economy reels under the pressure rising inflation triggered by an energy crisis.
+MOSCOW (dpa-AFX) - Moldova's central bank raised its key interest rate for a second policy session in a row as the economy reels under the pressure of rising inflation that was triggered by an energy crisis.

 The Executive Board of the National Bank of Moldova on Wednesday unanimously hiked the base rate by 90 basis points to 6.50 percent.
 This followed a massive 200 basis point raise in an unscheduled meeting in January as inflation spiraled to 7 percent in December.